chungwu/gmail-gerrit/README.md

 Gerrit is great, and its review-per-commit model really encourages numerous small, logical, easy-to-digest code reviews over a few monstrous ones -- just the way we prefer it.
-However, that also means we end up doing a lot of small code reviews that are so simple and straightforward, that often we'd rather just read and approve the change right when we receive the code review notification in Gmail.
-That's what this Chrome extension is -- a frictionless UI for performing your common Gerrit actions without leaving Gmail.
+However, that also means we end up doing a lot of small code reviews that are so simple and straightforward, that often we'd rather just read and approve the change right when we receive the code review notification in Gmail or Inbox.
+That's what this Chrome extension is -- a frictionless UI for performing your common Gerrit actions without leaving Gmail or Inbox.
 It is a mini Gerrit client built right into your Gmail.
-If you use Gerrit, and you use Gmail, this is for you.
+If you use Gerrit, and you use Gmail or Inbox, this is for you.

-This Chrome extension aims to implement a very basic Gerrit workflow into your Gmail, based on the emails Gerrit sends.
+This Chrome extension aims to implement a very basic Gerrit workflow into your Gmail/Inbox, based on the emails Gerrit sends.
 Specifically,

 * On new patch set emails,
   * **Colored diffs** will be displayed for the patch set.
 If this is not the first patch set, we diff it against